Surfing in Spain – Complete Surf-Travel Guide

-Surfing in Spain makes the most of the country’s coastline on the wild Atlantic Ocean.
-But there are also breaks to be had on the Med in the home of flamenco and tapas.
+Surfing in Spain makes the most of the country’s coastline on the wild Atlantic Ocean (that’s the north coast).
+But there are also breaks to be had on the Med, plus the legendary Canary Islands, of course – they’re surf havens for all levels, all year round.

 An introduction to surfing in Spain